JohNostalg/Chainworks/README.md

 # Current version:
 v0.1.4:
-- [Images](https://ipfs.io/ipfs/QmWGs7JXVGZYAEs9PXoNCqYAXy6VXwrFDSgQYsHhPBuoBX) changed printing image sizes + added new maps for future games + added mini game
+- [Images](https://ipfs.io/ipfs/QmP18Fk7UKdUrbCNug91to3As7Cv4yBidk3vo6AgiY7GAi) changed printing image sizes + added new maps for future games + added mini game
-- [Added first Solidity Code](https://github.com/JohNostalg/Chainworks/blob/main/GachaSingleRoll.sol) -> Use Chainlink VRF to roll one(1) Hero
+- [Added first Solidity Code](https://github.com/JohNostalg/Chainworks/blob/main/GachaSingleRoll.sol) -> Use Chainlink VRF to roll one(1) Hero name

 > Having clarity about your priorities creates focus, an ongoing decision that determines where a person devotes their limited thought & effort.
 Focus is a prerequisite for capturing all opportunity. ~ Sergey Nazarov